PLAXIS 2D + Python Scripting Tutorial 2

 phase2_s = g_i.phase(phase0_s)

-# Re-acquire the polygon handle in Stages
+# Re-acquire the polygon handle in Stages (example: first polygon)

 embankment_g = g_i.Polygons[0]